-While parks and vacant properties have a high proportion of plantable space, these land use types make up a relatively small area in the 12th Ward (Fig. 5).
+While park and other properties have a high proportion of plantable space, these land use types make up a relatively small area in the 16th Ward (Fig. 5).
 Most of the land is transit, followed by residential.

 Figure 5: Acres of land cover types across land uses.